Search our site

 While the impact of the LISTEN intervention will not be known until the trial is complete, it is fair to say that, at this point in time, the intervention is unique among existing long covid activities and the research will provide invaluable insights.

-The study has also been designed so as to maximise its eventual impact.
+The study has also been designed to maximise its eventual impact.

 Firstly, LISTEN will provide a comparison to existing long Covid services which were rapidly implemented but have not been fully evaluated.

-Secondly, the personalised self-management support intervention will be integrated into existing community rehabilitation services and extend support beyond long Covid clinics, thus building capacity to support individuals with long Covid at local and community levels.
+Secondly, the personalised self-management support intervention will be integrated into existing community rehabilitation services and extend support beyond long Covid clinics.
+This will build capacity to support individuals with long Covid at local and community levels.

 LISTEN will further initiate a change in attitude, knowledge and awareness of the value of working in partnership with individuals with long Covid.